What you need to know about COVID-19 in Ottawa on Sunday, March 22 | CBC News

 Spread of COVID-19 in Ottawa

-Twenty people in Ottawa have now tested positive for COVID-19, including Sophie Grégoire Trudeau, a City of Ottawa employee at 100 Constellation Dr., a Health Canada employee at Tunney's Pasture, two Ottawa Senators and three employees of tech company Ciena in Kanata.
+The Ministry of Health has confirmed at least 21 people have now tested positive for COVID-19 in Ottawa, including Sophie Grégoire Trudeau, a City of Ottawa employee at 100 Constellation Dr., a Health Canada employee at Tunney's Pasture, two Ottawa Senators and three employees of tech company Ciena in Kanata.

 One person with COVID-19 is currently in hospital.
 Another, a person in their 60s, was hospitalized but has since been released.

-There are a total of 38 cases in eastern Ontario — including 12 separated from the public at CFB Trenton — and another two confirmed cases in the Outaouais.
+There are a total of 40 cases in eastern Ontario — including 13 separated from the public at CFB Trenton — and another five confirmed cases in the Outaouais.

 The Belleville-area Hastings Prince Edward Public Health said Thursday, March 19 it had its first case among the public then announced a second Friday afternoon.
 Both recently returned to Canada after travelling.

-As of Sunday morning, Ontario had 377 confirmed cases of novel coronavirus — six are no longer considered contagious.
+As of Sunday, Ontario had 424 confirmed cases of novel coronavirus — six are no longer considered contagious.

 Nineteen deaths in Canada have been linked to COVID-19: three of them in Ontario and five in Quebec.